Stiivi/Tarot-swift/Sources/TarotKit/Documentation.docc/TarotKit/ImportExport.md

 and their properties at the source into nodes and/or links in the graph.
 Loaders can create additional artefacts that represent the loaded batch.

+Loader returns a dictionary of named objects.
+The dictionary is used by the caller to perform additional linking of nodes of some special significance.

 - ``Loader``
 - ``TarotFileLoader``
 - ``MarkdownLoader``